 What it is, and what it isn't

 Vely is not a language.
 It is a better way to API.
-Some may not like the idea of using C to begin with.
-But C is a great compromise: rapid and easy development on top of a simple programming base with improved safety and arguably the best performance.
+As a founding layer, C is a great compromise: rapid and easy development on top of a simple programming base with improved safety and arguably the best performance.

 This is especially true in the Cloud, where smaller and faster means less CPU seconds, less RAM, less money spent, less energy used and less emissions.
 And Moore's law